 Question: What steps do you take to prevent an application from crashing?

-Explanation: One of the common features of early application development had been crashes, or the application not working correctly.
+Explanation: One of the common features of early application development has been crashes or the application not working correctly.
 Programmers used to release the application and let the users test it in production, identifying errors or bugs which could then be addressed.
 This was inefficient and unproductive.
 Contemporary code is developed, tested, and verified before it is released.
-Application developers may provide updates, but these generally address user requirements, performance improvements, or any known bugs.
+Applications developers may provide updates, but these generally address user requirements, performance improvements, or any known bugs.

 Question: Can you discuss how you balance addressing client demands with developing complex application software?

 Explanation: Application development does not occur in a vacuum.
 Every single application has users and project stakeholders, and their needs must be addressed.
 As an applications developer, you should be able to discuss how you address the user needs and requirements while still maintaining the quality of the piece of code you are developing.
 Maintaining equilibrium between these two objectives is critical for any successful application development project.